premkpavuluri/microservices-research/final.md

 1. What is microservices architecture?
 2. What is monolithic architecture?
-3. Architectural diagrams for microservice and monolithic architectures.
+3. Architectural diagrams for microservices and monolithic architectures.
-4. Advantages and Disadvantages of Microservice.
+4. Advantages and Disadvantages of Microservices.
 5. Advantages and Disadvantages of Monolithic.
 6. Tabular difference of monolithic and microservices.
 7. Why projects are moving towards microservices.